China Temporary Driving Permit (2026): Airport Application, Documents & Same-Day Approval

 - A completed application form — available at the Vehicle Management Office, sometimes also available online through the local traffic authority website

-- Passport-sized photos — typically 4 photos on a white background, taken within the last 6 months.
+- Passport-sized photos — Beijing lists two recent 1-inch color photos on a white background; other cities may ask for more.
 Some offices offer photo services on-site for a small fee

 Additional Documents (Situational)